piotrdzwiniel/Specvis-Desktop/index.md

 </ol>

 <h2 id="Donate">Donate</h2>
 <p>Specvis Desktop is a free and open-source application for visual field examination developed by one person pro publico bono (for free) aiming mostly at developing regions of the World where access to a professional ophthalmic healthcare is very problematic.
-Taking into account that I want to retain free access to the application as long as its possible and to keep working on its future versions I would be very grateful if you consider helping in Specvis Desktop development by providing a donation to it.</p>
+Taking into account that I want to retain free access to the application as long as it's possible and to keep working on its future versions I would be very grateful if you consider helping in Specvis Desktop development by providing a donation to it.</p>

 <p><b>Donations are realized and protected by <a href="https://stripe.com/">Stripe</a>, thus their are totally safe.
 You can also repeat donations as often, as you will find it appropriate.</b></p>